Yu Ge, Ruibin tuning

 Autumn Thoughts at Dongting Lake (in harmonics)

-Like a jade vessel holding the clarity of autumn.
+icy pots and jade vessels have the clarity of autumn.

-And fame is but a bubble on the water.
+However, worldly affairs are fleeting illusions, and fame is but a word, just like bubbles on the water.

 4. 楚湘煙波